DigitalCrafts-HTX-11-2016-Cohort/DataSoap/README.md

 <br><b>MVP and Stretch Goals:</b>
 <b>MVP</b><br>
-1. Build a data scrubbing system where users can upload files and we can compare it against the national do not call list and output a downloadable file with only numbers that are not on the list.
+1. Build a data scrubbing system where users can upload files and we can compare it against the national do not call list and output a downloadable file with only numbers that are not on the list.<br>
-2. Allow users to register for this service with a log in username and for us to be able to keep track of who accesses this service.
+2. Allow users to register for this service with a log in username and for us to be able to keep track of who accesses this service.<br>
 3. UI layout that is easy to use and intuitive.
-All the research we've done on sites similar to this look quite outdated and we wanted users to have a pleasant and easy to use experience with our upload and download features.
+All the research we've done on sites similar to this look quite outdated and we wanted users to have a pleasant and easy to use experience with our upload and download features.<br>
 4. Basic dashboard where users can access history and data about their previous usage and a place where downloads could be archived for convienience.
 <br><b>Stetch Goals</b>
 1. Adding a quick search feature so an individual can quickly search for one number without having to upload a file.<br>